Signs and symptoms of stomach cancer

 Common symptoms of stomach cancer include heartburn or indigestion that doesn't go away, loss of appetite and weight loss.

-The early symptoms of stomach cancer can be like the symptoms of some common stomach conditions.
+Some symptoms of early stomach cancer are also symptoms of other common stomach problems such as a virus or stomach ulcer.
 Common symptoms of stomach cancer include:

 Other possible symptoms are: